Dentosal/python-sc2/Issues.md

 - auto rename+export replays p1vsp2-time.SC2Replay

-- export x,y coordinate to hash.csv and use info for placement?
-  - problem: what if different start position

 - do multiple commands in parallel if enough minerals/gas

-- add total supply, in case of dying units

-- rebuild dying unit/building

-- build random units after finishing build order

-- attack after reaching end of build order

 - Research in build order --> using train_unit
 	- check